Lane Ryo Hirabayashi

-From 2006-2017 Hirabayashi was a professor at University of California, Los Angeles, and director of their writer.
+From 2006-2017 Hirabayashi was a professor at University of California, Los Angeles.
 He held the George and Sakaye Aratani Professorship, the first endowed chair to focus on the wartime confinement of Japanese Americans.

-In his book, A Principled Stand: Gordon Hirabayashi v. the United States, Hirabayashi discussed his uncle Gordon Hirabayashi's major legal case, Hirabayashi v.
+Hirabayashi published multiple books in his lifetime.
+In his 2013 book, A Principled Stand: Gordon Hirabayashi v. the United States, Hirabayashi discussed his uncle Gordon Hirabayashi's major legal case, Hirabayashi v.
 United States.
 Gordon Hirabayashi had resisted the internment (incarceration) and his case went to the U.S. Supreme Court.